 As O’Connor puts it, “Fiction is about everything human and we are made out of dust, and if you scorn getting yourself dusty, then you shouldn’t try to write fiction.
 It isn’t a grand enough job for you.”
 The way and perspective O’Connor challenges writers to adopt is like the way and perspective the modern Christian is called to in Scripture.
 Jesus often reminded his followers of the poor, the naked, the sick, and the guilty (cf. Mt 25:34-46).
 He embraced a little child to teach his disciples to humble themselves to be great (cf. Mt 18:1-5).
 He anticipated his greatest act as the Sacrificial Lamb by lowering down to the disposition of a slave to wash the dust and grime from his followers’ feet (cf. Jn 13:4-8).
 Jesus even used violent imagery in his proclamation of the Gospel, suggesting that one cut his hand off or tear his eye out lest the sinful part infect the whole body with sin (cf. Mk 9:43-47).
 Jesus speaks metaphorically, of course, but the implication that it is better to be deformed and saved than whole and impure is one O’Connor affirms in her own writing.

 Mystery and Manners provides a peek through the glasses of O’Connor and illuminates her perspective on the truth inherent in distortion.
 This collection is no random assortment of essays on writing or Catholicism, but rather it coalesces together to form a treatise on the modern Catholic perspective.

-By Jackie Hollcraft
+By Jacqueline Hollcraft